Using API

 object.

-const report1 = htmlvalidate.validateFile("myfile.html");
+const report1 = await htmlvalidate.validateFile("myfile.html");

-const report2 = htmlvalidate.validateFile("anotherfile.html");
+const report2 = await htmlvalidate.validateFile("anotherfile.html");

 /* merge reports together to a single report */